 Burton is also fascinated with the way her art was dismissed as kitsch while it was embraced by the public: Are the Keane big eyes paintings art, kitsch, both, or something else?
 The cross section of art and commerce is fascinating but not all that well explored.
 And while his instinct for visual excess is largely in check, he can’t help but give so many scenes over to Waltz’s exuberant hustle.
 The film works thanks to Burton’s affection for both the art and the artist, Adams’ resilient performance, and a story that is too fascinating to be fiction.

-Also available to purchase on Blu-ray and DVD with the featurette “The Making of Big Eyes.”
+The Blu-ray and DVD include the featurette “The Making of Big Eyes.”
 The Blu-ray also features highlights from screening Q&As with director Tim Burton, actors Amy Adams, Christoph Waltz, Krysten Ritter, and Jason Schwartzman, screenwriters Scott Alexander and Larry Karaszewski, and the real-life Margaret Keane, and an UltraViolet Digital HD copy of the film.